CalebJohn/joplin-rich-markdown/README.md

 ## Proportional Fonts
 The Joplin markdown editor already allowed the use of proportional fonts, but some markdown constructs (e.g. tables) are hard to work with if the font isn't monospace.
 This plugin adds an option to enforce a monospace font for certain markdown elements (tables and checkboxes).

+**Note: this only works for properly formatted tables, i.e. each line must begin and end with |**

 If you'd like to use a proportional font, simply set the font of your choice under Appearance -> Editor font family.

 This is disabled by default.